bpucker/Boas_Pucker/README.md

 Read the <a href="https://www.biorxiv.org/content/10.1101/596718v2.full">preprint</a> or download NAVIP from <a href="https://github.com/bpucker/NAVIP">github</a>.
 </li>
 <li>
-Most of my scripts are publicly available at github: <a href="https://github.com/bpucker">bpucker</a>.
+Most of my scripts are publicly available on github: <a href="https://github.com/bpucker">bpucker</a>.
 </li>

 </ul>